wizd/mcp-proxy/README.md

 ```
 1. The server will start and aggregate the tools and capabilities of the configured MCP clients.
 2. You can access the server at the specified address (e.g., `http://localhost:8880/fetch/sse`).
-3. If you are worried about URL leakage, you can change the key in `clients` such as `fetch` to a random string, and then access it via `/random-string/sse`.
+3. If your MCP client does not support custom request headers., you can change the key in `clients` such as `fetch` to a random string, and then access it via `/random-string/sse`.

 ## Thanks